 Jones Day (London)

-Jones Day made its big move into London a decade ago when it took over Gouldens - a traditional mid-sized City firm known for its high profits and stellar salaries.
+Jones Day made its big move into London in 2003 when it took over Gouldens - a traditional mid-sized City firm known for its high profits and stellar salaries.
 Despite initial wobbles, it is one of the most profitable, as well as one of the largest, law firms in the world, with an enormous reputation for massive M&A.

 The London office services some major property developers, as well as a host of private equity and hedge funds.
-It's a pretty major force in litigation, too, and has run some noteworthy cases through the courts in recent years.
+It's a pretty major force in litigation, too, and has run some noteworthy cases through the courts in recent times including defending MasterCard against Quinn in a 19bn claim, the biggest UK lawsuit in history.

 free booze bonding with their peers from the firm's enormous international network.
 Although it's worth noting that there's no chance of a seat abroad other than the occasional stint in Dubai.

 As with many a UK office of a big global firm, there are complaints about "opaque" central management from the US, with one senior Jones Dayer worrying about "Lots of senior Americans descending, but with no clear purpose".
-Fears that "everything goes through the US" were realised earier this year when several UK partners were moved to Of Counsel status - not a big deal across the pond, where the two titles have more parity, but a humiliating demotion here.
+Fears that "everything goes through the US" have been realised in recent times as several UK partners have been moved to Of Counsel status - not a big deal across the pond, where the two titles have more parity, but a humiliating demotion here.
+One partner observes that this is the firms non-too-subtle way of suggesting it "wants them to leave".

 For more information on Jones Day click here